1000+

 R.N. to B.S.
 Completion Program

-Earn a bachelor’s degree from Roberts Wesleyan College to enhance your nursing skills, credentials, and education.
+Earn a bachelor’s degree from Roberts Wesleyan University to enhance your nursing skills, credentials, and education.
 This RN to BS college degree program is suited for students who are currently registered nurses who wish to broaden their professional skill set.
 Enroll in Roberts RN to BS program, and expand your career options within the healthcare industry.
 Additionally, a BS can provide nurses with educational experience to take on enhanced responsibilities and pursue roles at a management level.

 Nurses are required to work in complex and ever-changing environments.
 This program will enhance your clinical and professional competenices: